doouding/Lox/README.md

 ## Getting Started

-An interpreter built in Java.
+A tree-walk interpreter written in Java.

 ## Folder Structure